nursik/wake/cond/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/nursik/cond/wake.svg)](https://pkg.go.dev/github.com/nursik/wake/cond)

 ## Quickstart
-Wake/cond package provides Cond and RWCond with better API such as signalling and waiting with contexts and close method.
-Slower than sync.Cond ~3 times (used sync/cond_test.go, which benchmarks only broadcast).
+Wake/cond package provides Cond and RWCond with better [API](https://pkg.go.dev/github.com/nursik/wake/cond) such as signalling and waiting with contexts and close method.
+Standard sync.Cond is prone to hanging goroutines and this library addresses these issues.
+Built on top of [wake library](https://pkg.go.dev/github.com/nursik/wake), it provides the same API layout.

+Slower than sync.Cond ~3x (used sync/cond_test.go, which benchmarks only broadcast).

 ## Features
 - Signal and get how many goroutines were awoken